 Robinson recently released her latest novel Until Ray.
 The book will be part of a trilogy and is also available for a free eBook download (see details below).

-Pointing out examples from her novel, Robinson says main characters Ray and Sarita live in Detroit-based neighborhoods.
+Pointing out examples from her novel, Cheryl says main characters Ray and Sarita live in Detroit-based neighborhoods.

 “Ray lives on Stoepel around the corner from Trade Winds.
 Most people from Detroit, especially the northwest side of the city will be familiar with that area.
 Moreover, Sarita lives in Palmer Woods, which most Detroiters are familiar with because it is a historic neighborhood.
 Throughout the three books that I have written for the Until Ray trilogy, Detroit will seem like a character because it is displayed so prominently.
 So not only will readers see the characters change, they will also see the city change over a thirty-year span.”